 My $300 laundry room makeover is complete!
-Today I am sharing a quick and easy DIY to update dated, laminate countertops.
+Today I am sharing a quick and easy contact paper countertop DIY for you to try at home.
 I finished this project in a few short hours and for under $25.
 Let’s get started with this simple tutorial!

 Here is a reminder of what my countertop looked like when I started this project.

 - How to Apply Contact Paper to Your Countertops